 Here’s a tip that we share in our online course Assessment for Makers: try using a student-selected portfolio as it is a much more thorough and rich assessment of real student achievement.
 These portfolios contain specified pieces of work (as outlined by the teacher through the use of a rubric) that the student chooses and collects over a given period of time.
 They can be used for differentiation and inclusion and are truly a means for assessing everyone.

 The teacher can then use these portfolios in a variety of ways to assess student learning:

 1.)
 Through a conference with the student.
 Teachers and students can go over the portfolios together and go through the rubric to see if students met the achievement standard.
 This provides a way for students to visually see their own progress, take ownership of their work and for the teacher to get to know the student’s strengths and weaknesses through a variety of samples.

 2.)
 Through a conference with the parents.
 Teachers and parents can go over the portfolios at their quarterly conference to get a better idea of how fast/slow a student is progressing, as a comparison to the mean progression rate, and as a way for parents to visually see what kind of work their child is doing in relationship to the areas they are studying.
-These portfolios can be presented by the student, or by the teacher depending on the situation.
+Depending on the situation, either teachers or students may present their portfolios.

 3.)
 As a way to assess a project.
-Throughout the project, students can keep work samples in their portfolios and have a compilation of information and assignments at the end of a project that can be measured against a rubric for achievement standards.
+Throughout the project, students can keep work samples in their portfolios.
+In addition, have a compilation of information and assignments at the end of a project measured against a rubric for achievement standards.
 This is particularly helpful in an arts integration lesson when teachers are at a loss for how to assess the fine arts objectives with the content objectives.